potassco/clorm/docs/clorm/predicate.rst

    booking("2018-12-31", ("Sydney", "Australia)).

-For Clorm tuples are simply a ``ComplexTerm`` sub-class where the name of the corresponding predicate is empty.
+For Clorm tuples are simply a :class:`~clorm.ComplexTerm` sub-class where the name of the corresponding predicate is empty.
 While this can be set using an ``is_tuple`` property of the complex term's meta class, Clorm also provides specialised support using the more intuitive syntax of a Python tuple.
 For example, a predicate definition that unifies with the above fact can be defined simply (using the ``DateField`` defined earlier):

 .. code-block:: python